 Yurts are also available during the summer, to rent for retreat holidays.

 The Chisholme kitchen provides food in keeping with the spiritual and material aims of its education.
 Chisholme is not vegetarian but meat is prepared with the deepest respect for its benefit and origin.
 Meanwhile vegetarian dishes comprise the majority of the food served and are always available as an option.
 We regret to say that we are unable to cook separately to meet vegan requirements.
 However, special diets can be catered for where there is a medical reason.
 Please let us know your needs when you book your stay.

 Contributions for visitors are by donation.
 Our policy is that staying at Chisholme is not restricted by financial considerations.
 The rates below indicate what it costs to cover your stay, but guests are asked to simply donate what they can genuinely afford.

 The School is financed entirely by gifts and donations, and supported through work freely given.
-We have a scholarship and bursary fund to help students on low incomes, and we encourage you to make a donation to this fund as part of the contribution to your visit, or donate now.
+We have a scholarship and bursary fund to help students on low incomes, and we encourage you to make a donation to this fund as part of the contribution to your visit, or simply donate now.

 Rates per day